Street Fighter: The Movie (arcade game): Development

 Capcom, owner of the Street Fighter franchise and financier of the Street Fighter movie, contracted Incredible Technologies to develop Street Fighter: The Movie because it had experience with both fighting games and digitized graphics.
 As Incredible Technologies was a small company which had only handled low budget releases before, the staff were not sure they could do justice to a high-profile project like Street Fighter: The Movie, but accepted the job so that they could keep themselves financially afloat and finance their own independent projects.

 To get the footage needed for the digitized character graphics, a five-person team consisting of Incredible Technologies president and CEO Elaine Hodgson, co-owner Richard Ditton, game designer Alan Noon, project manager Leif Marwede, and art director Ralph Melgosa went to the film set in Australia with rented camera equipment.
 The shoot was planned to take less than two weeks, but after the team arrived the actors demanded that they get a share of the game's royalties, so the Incredible Technologies team had to stay in Australia several more weeks while the actors negotiated with Capcom, with Capcom footing the bill for their room and board.

 Marwede and Noon handled all the choreography.
 Many of the actors lacked the agility to perform all of the required moves, so Marwede would often hold them in position for a shot, and the team erased Marwede from the footage in post-production.

 For the most part Incredible Technologies received no input or oversight from Capcom, but towards the end of development a group from Capcom Japan visited Incredible Technologies' offices in Chicago to check up on the game.
 The visit was tense, as the Capcom Japan staff were less than happy with the game, and Akira Yasuda and Katsuya Akitomo both recalled that Yoshiki Okamoto seemed angry much of the time.
 It was too late to make any major changes, so the Capcom Japan group simply offered some suggestions and made small adjustments to the graphics.

 Reception

-In Japan, Game Machine listed Street Fighter: The Movie on their July 15, 1995 issue as being the thirteenth most-successful arcade game of the month.
-In North America, RePlay reported it was the ninth most-popular arcade game at the time.
+In Japan, Game Machine listed Street Fighter: The Movie as the thirteenth most successful arcade game of July 1995.
+In North America, RePlay reported it to be the ninth most popular arcade game of July 1995.
 According to Maximum, the game "was reasonably successful in the arcades."

 Next Generation reviewed the arcade version of the game, rating it two stars out of five, and stated that "Despite this digital crossover – neither brilliantly conceived nor sleepily dull – this game features the former fighting moves from Super Street Fighter II Turbo and excellent new ones [...] which adds to the growing Street Fighter series' depth."